EldieSoft/PyDnd/README.md

 Then, "python3 main.py".

 Windows - put dnd folder on desktop.
+Open folder, and click the folder icon next to the up arrow.
+Press Ctrl-C to copy path.
 In Windows Start menu, type cmd to open command line.
-In command line, type "cd desktop\dnd".
+In command line, type "cd" and then paste path using Ctrl-V.
-Then, "python3 main.py".
+Then, type py main.py